shea-parkes/emacs-config/README.md

   - *Inline*: `f` `F` `t` `T` `;` `,` (Spacemacs alters `,` to be major-mode leader key)
   - *Everywhere*: `/` `?` `n` `N`
   - *Current Word*: `*` `#` (Can then jump to `iedit`)
+  - *Replace*: `:%s/old/new/g` to actually hit all occurrences on all lines.
+Can add `c` suffix to interactively confirm each hit.

 Visual mode mess:
   - The goal is largely to avoid this with text objects (saves time and is semantically cleaner)